Dustyroom/flat-kit-doc/index.md

 > ‘Normal Map Tree’ demo scene, a tree without and with a normal map

 **Emission** Enables Emission map part of the shader.
-> **NOTE.** Please, note that Emission map support is available in Universal RP version of Flat Kit only, there is no Emission map parameter in Built-In version of Flat Kit.
+> **NOTE.** Emission map support is available in Universal RP version of Flat Kit only, there is no Emission map parameter in Built-In version of Flat Kit.

 **Emission Map** Allows to use custom emission maps to designate the parts of the meshes to have a 'glow' effect.